sailplatform/caliper-python/README.rst

 Dependencies
 ============
-To effectively use this `Caliper-python` package, you will need to have Python, pip, and setuptools installed.
+To effectively use this `caliper-python` package, you will need to have Python, pip, and setuptools installed.
 This package also depends on several third-party
 packages: